ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 directory.
 It is highly probable that some of the header files (`Matrix.h` for example) will collide with some other file for some users.
-In order to be sure that compilers pick the right files, all the headers are placed in a `Matrix/` directory, effectively giving some form of namespace to the include file look-up by the tools.
+In order to be sure that compilers pick the right files, all the headers are placed in a `Matrix/` directory, effectively providing some form of namespace to the include file look-up by the tools.

 The source code for the Matrix library will live in `lib/Matrix` and the